 Once you’ve finished backing up your files and programs, remove all other external storage drives, cards, or discs, and insert the Windows installation disc or drive.
 Restart your computer and boot it from that drive.

 On the next screen, the setup program will copy the Windows files from your installation media to your computer and begin installing the operating system itself.
-This process may take quite some time, so if you’ve got something else to do for thirty minutes to an hour, it’s fine to leave your computer alone, so long as it’s plugged in or has plenty of battery power left.
+This process may take quite some time, so if you’ve got something else to do for thirty minutes to an hour, it’s fine to leave your computer alone, so long as it’s plugged in.
 Keep an eye on the screen and return when the process is finished.
 Your computer may restart on its own.

 If you’ve utilized Microsoft’s free upgrade from Windows 8.1 or 7 to Windows 10, you can use a more automated process to downgrade your software from Windows itself.
 While this process is easier than the above because it will preserve some of your files, it’s always a good idea to back up personal data just in case something goes wrong.
 That’s an appealing option, but there are some caveats.